 There is no formal apprenticeship system in dog training, but opportunities to work with other experienced trainers and a large variety of dogs is essential to your education.
 Volunteering with shelters and local rescue groups is also extremely helpful to introduce you to a range of canine personalities, breeds etc. When you look for a trainer to mentor with, make sure the that trainer is committed to furthering his or her own education, is open to learning about a variety of methods, and is devoted to humane training methods.

 Many dog trainers are self-employed, or work for a small business, often owned by a head trainer.
 Sometimes other pet-related businesses hire dog trainers, such as vets, shelters, groomers, and pet stores.
 Sometimes trainers are hired by local city or county recreation departments, 4H clubs, or other community groups.

 How do I prepare to be a dog trainer?

 One excellent first step you can take is to join the Association of Pet Dog Trainers.
 The APDT is the largest professional association of dog trainers in the world.
 The APDT offers many benefits, including the largest and most informative seminars on dog training/behavior available, an outstanding bimonthly newsletter, Internet e-mail lists where trainers share training tips and information, and numerous opportunities to network with other training professionals.

 Do my own dogs need to pass a test?

 Since there are no formal requirements for dog trainers, no. However, you should have the experience of training a dog to the level that you expect your clients to achieve.

 Where can I learn more about this field?

-The Association of Pet Dog Trainers is the premier pet dog education organization.
+The Association of Professional Dog Trainers is the premier pet dog education organization.
 Our conferences, newsletters, and e-mail discussion lists are among the best resources for learning more about dog training.

 So You Want to be a Dog Trainer (2nd Edition)